 Yes!
 There are more Clive voters.
 Still not enough for us to move him out of the ‘Other’ column.
 I note today’s Essential Poll also hasn’t pulled him out of the ‘other’s, and Ipsos did but put UAP at only 3%, while Newspoll had UAP falling a point from their (still somewhat unbelievable) 5% to 4%.
 The voters that shifted to UAP this week almost universally did so because they didn’t want to vote for the major parties, and the party of their real choice wasn’t on the ballot.
 Except for one, an elderly Greens voter in SA, who switched because of Clive’s policy to increase the pension by $150 a week.

 The UAP rise does however account for most of the ‘other’ rise this week.
-But, as we can see from the vote retention graph, that other rise isn’t coming from the Major parties who have a very solid vote retention at this point.
-The only significant movement going on now is people bounding around between Independent and minor parties, or movement to the majors – but, a late shift is likely given the lack of firm decision by many and that lack of narrative to focus voters minds on what this election is about.
+But, as we can see from the vote retention graph, that other rise isn’t coming from the major parties who have a very solid vote retention at this point.
+The only significant movement going on now is people bouncing around between Independent and minor parties, or movement to the majors – but, a late shift is likely given the lack of firm decision by many and that lack of narrative to focus voters minds on what this election is about.

 Remember, to read the vote retention heat map, read across the row to see where a party has gained votes since the last survey, down the column to see where they have lost votes to.
 The percentage is the proportion of last week’s vote lost, the diagonal line is how much of last week’s vote each party retained.